thecityny/data-mental-health-in-schools/README.md

-Here is the data we used for our interactive database "<a href="https://projects.thecity.nyc/school-mental-health/">How Well Does Your Child's School Support Student Mental Health?</a>".
+Here is the data we used for our interactive database <a href="https://projects.thecity.nyc/school-mental-health/">How Well Does Your Child's School Support Student Mental Health?</a>.

 You can read a blog post that explains <a tk>how we matched thousands of NYPD child in crisis calls</a> with the Department of Education data.
 You can also read our story on this subject, <a tk>headline tk</a>.